umwics/wics-site-old/_co-op-companies/B-google.md

 width: "100px"
 members:
   - name: "Laura Stoyko"
-    summary: "Laura will work at Google."
+    summary: "Laura will be working at Google this summer as an Engineering Practicum intern."
-    statement: "She should have a great time."
+    statement: "She will be working on the Tech Infrastrucutre Resource team, working on creating and populating databases in Java.
+She is very excited for this summer."
     image: "assets/img/co-op/laura.jpg"
 ---